Preterm birth: High volume feeds

-Parenteral (intraveneous) nutrition
+Parenteral (intravenous) nutrition

-For preterm infants who are born after 34 weeks of gestation ("late preterm infants") who are critically ill and cannot tolerate milk, there is some weak evidence that the infant may benefit from including amino acids and fats in the intravenous nutrition at a later time point (72 hours or longer from hospital admission) versus early (less than 72 hours from admission to hospital), however further research is required to understand the ideal timing of starting intravenous nutrition.
+For preterm infants who are born after 34 weeks of gestation ("late preterm infants") who are critically ill and cannot tolerate milk, there is some weak evidence that the infant may benefit from including amino acids and fats in the intravenous nutrition at a later time point (72 hours or longer from hospital admission) versus early (less than 72 hours from hospital admission), however further research is required to understand the ideal timing of starting intravenous nutrition.

 Gastric residuals

-For preterm infants in neonatal intensive care on gavage feeds, monitoring the volume and colour of gastric residuals, the milk and gastrointestinal secretions that remain in the stomach after a set amount of time, is common standard of care practice.
+For preterm infants in neonatal intensive care on gavage feeds, monitoring the volume and colour of gastric residuals, the milk and gastrointestinal secretions that remain in the stomach after a set amount of time, is a common standard of care practice.
 Gastric residual often contains gastric acid, hormones, enzymes, and other substances that may help improve digestion and mobility of the gastrointestinal tract.
 Analysis of gastric residuals may help guide timing of feeds.
-Increased gastric residual may indicate feeding intolerance or it may be an early sign of necrotizing enterocolitis.
+Increased gastric residual may indicate feeding intolerance, or it may be an early sign of necrotizing enterocolitis.
 Increased gastric residual may be caused by an underdeveloped gastrointestinal system that leads to slower gastric emptying or movement of the milk in the intestinal tract, reduced hormone or enzyme secretions from the gastrointestinal tract, duodenogastric reflux, formula, medications, and/or illness.
 The clinical decision to discard the gastric residuals (versus re-feeding) is often individualized based on the quantity and quality of the residual.
-Some experts also suggest replacing the fresh milk or curded milk and bile-stained aspirates, but not replacing haemorrhagic residual.
+Some experts also suggest replacing the fresh milk or curded milk and bile-stained aspirates, but not replacing the haemorrhagic residual.
 Evidence to support or refute the practice of re-feeding preterm infants with gastric residuals is lacking.

 Hyponatraemia and hypernatraemia

 Imbalances of sodium (hyponatraemia and hypernatraemia) are common in babies born preterm.
-Hypernatraemia (sodium levels in the serum of more than 145-150 mmol/L) is common early on in preterm babies and the risk of hyponatraemia (sodium levels of less than 135 nmol/L) increases after about a week of birth if left untreated and prevention approaches are not used.
-Preventing complications associated with sodium imbalances is part of standard of care for preterm infants and includes careful monitoring of water and sodium given to the infant.
-The optimal sodium dose given immediately after birth (first day) is not clear and further research is needed to understand the idea management approach.
+Hypernatraemia (sodium levels in the serum of more than 145-150 mmol/L) is common early on in preterm babies, and the risk of hyponatraemia (sodium levels of less than 135 nmol/L) increases after about a week of birth if left untreated and prevention approaches are not used.
+Preventing complications associated with sodium imbalances is part of the standard of care for preterm infants and includes careful monitoring of water and sodium given to the infant.
+The optimal sodium dose given immediately after birth (first day) is not clear, and further research is needed to understand the idea management approach.